danij/Forum/doc/Architecture&Details.md

 ![diagram](processing-requests.png)

 HTTP requests are first accepted using the [Boost.Asio](http://www.boost.org/doc/libs/1_64_0/doc/html/boost_asio.html) networking library.
-An HTTP listener reads input from the socket and passes it to a HTTP parser.
+A HTTP listener reads input from the socket and passes it to a HTTP parser.

 Once the parser returns to the listener that all the bytes that make up the request have been processed, the HTTP request is forwarded to a router.
 The router examines the request path and verb and forwards it to a request endpoint callback.